What Does a Medical Billing Company Do?

 The Challenge

 The practice had cycled through two billing companies in three years, each time losing institutional knowledge and experiencing revenue dips during transitions.
-Net collection rate had been steadily declining from 95% to 88%, and the practice lacked confidence in their billing partner's specialty-specific expertise.
+Net collection rate had been steadily declining from 95% to 88%, and the practice lacked confidence in their billing service's specialty-specific expertise.

 Our Approach

-MedPrecision assigned a dedicated team with gastroenterology and ASC billing experience, conducted a baseline revenue assessment, and implemented a structured 90-day improvement plan.
+MedPrecision assigned a team with gastroenterology and ASC billing experience, conducted a baseline revenue assessment, and implemented a structured 90-day improvement plan.
 We identified that the previous company had been under-coding endoscopy procedures, missing ASC facility fee opportunities, and not appealing medical necessity denials for screening-to-diagnostic conversions.

 Key Outcomes